pablowidlert/seb-detectlanguage/README.md

 ## Running integration tests

-**NOTE**: You need to provide your own DetectLanguageAPIToken in the SEBDetectLanguageProperties.json file for the tests to work.
+**NOTE**: You need to provide your own DetectLanguageAPIToken in the SEBDetectLanguageProperties.json file for the tests to work locally.
+The GitHub Action will trigger on a push or a pull request but can be triggered manually.
+GitHub Actions uses an API key for Detect Language that is stored in GitHub Secrets and passed into the GitHub Action.

 The integration tests can be run:
 - via Visual Studio Test Explorer: